-'Harvey Nik's' is hipper than Harrods and some say it has a wider designer choice than Selfridges.
+"Harvey Nik's" is hipper than Harrods and some say it has a wider designer choice than Selfridges.
 A trip here is a must for any fashionista.

 The closest Tube station to Harvey Nichols is Knightsbridge.

 There are branches of House of Fraser (HOF) across the UK and the store touts being a high-end place for trendy designer goods.
-It's a popular store and has great house brand called Linea.
+It's a popular store and has a great house brand called Linea.